robbie-young/comps/bandit/instructions.md

 # Bandit Notes

-This is a set of unix instructions to complete the OverTheWire Bandit challenge series. <br>
+This is a unix instruction set to complete the OverTheWire Bandit challenge series. <br>
 https://overthewire.org/wargames/bandit/

 ## Level 0 &rarr; Level 1